Samsung: TV Business Less Impacted by US Tariffs Thanks to Mexico Production

 The disparity between tariff burdens would potentially enable Samsung to continue holding pricing leads against competitors that rely on Chinese factory lines.

-Nevertheless, Samsung is also cautious about how changing U.S. trade policies may impact its worldwide presence.
+Samsung is also cautious about how changing U.S. trade policies may impact its worldwide presence.
 Samsung has about 10 production bases around the world for its television production, and Yong Seok-woo presumes that Samsung will keep tweaking these allocations when necessary.
 In the event the tariff environment changes, the company might increase or decrease activity in some locations to avoid cost rises and maintain product competitiveness in the critical U.S. market.

-Samsung’s TV business is only one of the company’s worries.
 Executives are also preparing for blowback in other business pillars like memory chips and smartphones, both of which could experience muted demand if tariffs result in increased prices or otherwise discourage consumers.
 To be sure, Samsung’s diversified production strategy and wide portfolio of products provide some cushion against supply chain breaks, providing the company with leeway in how to react to quick policy shifts.

-Its competitive landscape also adds to Samsung’s concerns.
 Chinese electronics producers TCL and Hisense have been consistently gaining traction in the world’s TV market, and if steep tariffs effectively drive their prices up, a wider price difference might favor Samsung.
 But if those rivals do something to skirt around tariffs, like opening up their own Mexico-based manufacturing lines, it may temper the level of Samsung’s advantage.